 With BEC becoming an increasing threat, we'd like to be able to help you understand this threat and warn you if we see any red flags.
-We will show a warning banner on a vendor record and bills page if:
+You will see banners similar to the ones shown below:

 To help you learn how you can protect yourself and your business from BEC losses, here are some topics to review:

 - 5 ways to help guard against BEC